sitiny/mr-to-pct/README.md

 # MR to pCT for TUS

 This script produces a pseudo-CT image from a T1-weighted MR image for use in acoustic simulations of transcranial ultrasound stimulation (TUS).
+See also https://github.com/sitiny/BRIC_TUS_Simulation_Tools.

 ## Platform